Thrive Quiz Builder VS Quizitri Review

 After looking at the features, we will now look at the make or break part of this comparison for most!
 The price!

 This one can get pretty complicated, as there are multiple factors in play.

-Quizitri offers a one off price of $69 dollars, which is for full access to the product and ability to use their quizzes on multiple websites.
-You can then buy the $69 add on template pack if you need that feature, effectively doubling the price of the product.
+Quizitri offers a price of $495/year, which is for full access to the product and ability to use their quizzes on multiple websites.

-Thrive Quiz Builder offers a licence per website price. $67 dollars for one website and $97 for five, for example.
+Thrive Quiz Builder offers a licence per website price. $99/year for one website and $299/year for five, for example.
 These are effectively one off prices, as they include full product updates for its lifetime.
 All they say is you only get one year of "premium support".
-Another option on top of this, is to get Thrive Quiz Builder along with the full suite of 9 other Thrive Themes WordPress plugins for as low as $19 a month (for use on up to 25 websites).
+Another option on top of this, is to get Thrive Quiz Builder along with the full suite of 9 other Thrive Themes WordPress plugins for as low as $25 a month (for use on up to 5 websites).
 This is called the Thrive Membership.
 If you want the full details on the membership option, click HERE to go to the official website.

 After these two products have battled it out, let's see what the end result is!!
 Which one would be used in my quiz funnels?
 To get MY opt in leads??